diaraujo13/octopus-laravel/README.md

 # About this repo
-Octopus admin dashboard portraited to Laravel 5.7
+Octopus admin dashboard ported to Laravel 5.7

 # About Octopus
 Free Bootstrap admin dashboard